 Even if a deck is structurally sound, its appearance will eventually degrade from accumulation of dirt, exposure to sun and rain and ordinary wear and tear.
 A deck cleaner will renew wood that is raw or has been treated with a penetrating sealer.
 Film finishes, such as varnishes or paints, will have to he removed with a chemical stripper.
-When they’re off, replace them with penetrating sealers or solid-color stains that are easier to renew.
-Wear rubber gloves and protective eye wear when working with strippers and cleaners.
+When they’re off, we replace them with penetrating sealers or solid-color stains that are easier to renew.

-- It Most surface finishes—paint, varnish, solid-color stain—will flake off under the pressure of a sharp paint scraper.
-Remove the bulk of the finish by hand, then sand the remainder or apply a chemical paint stripper.
+- Paint, varnish and solid color stain will flake off under the pressure of a sharp paint scraper.
+We remove the bulk of the finish by hand, then sand the remainder or apply a chemical paint stripper.

-- Use a stiff synthetic-bristle brush to scrub loosened finish from the wood.
-If the finish doesn’t come off readily, wait longer or reap-ply chemical stripper.
-Clean up crevices and corners with a putty knife or scraper.
+- We use a stiff brush to scrub loosened finish from the wood.
+We clean up crevices and corners with a putty knife or scraper.

-- After the railing is stripped, renew the deck-ing surface by spraying a deck cleaner.
+- After the railing is stripped, we renew the decking surface by spraying a deck cleaner.
 This will work on accumulated dirt, discoloration and minor stains.
-Cover nearby plants with plastic sheeting to avoid damaging them.
+We cover nearby plants with plastic sheeting to avoid damaging them.

-- Working in sections, allow the cleaner to sit on the wood for about 15 minutes.
-Then scrub the decking clean with a stiff-bristle brush.
-Work the brush briskly in the direction of the wood grain.
-Rinse with water.
+- we allow the cleaner to sit on the wood then scrub the decking clean with brush.
+We work the brush briskly in the direction of the wood grain then rinse with water.

-- After the deck has dried for 48 hours, use a paint roller on a pole handle to apply clear or tinted sealer.
-Weathered wood surfaces are highly absorbent, so apply the sealer generously.
-Brush between boards, if necessary.
+- After the deck has dried for 48 hours, we use a paint roller on a pole handle to apply clear or tinted sealer.
+Weathered wood surfaces are highly absorbent, so we apply the sealer generously then we brush between boards.

 New Deck Staining

 Stains add color, providing a richer look to bland woods.
 Plus, they can unify mismatched colors, such as uneven tones or bands of sapwood.
-The final color depends on the wood—even two pieces of the same species can stain differently—and the finish.
-Experimentation is key.
-Penetrating stains, such as aniline dyes, add pure, clear color without obscuring the grain.
-Work fast, because they absorb quickly into the wood.
-Pigmented stains, such as oil-based wiping stains, are easy to apply, but deposit larger particles that can muddy the grain.
-Gel stains combine the advantages of both: They’re almost foolproof, absorb evenly and allow the grain to remain visible.
+The final color depends on the wood even two pieces of the same species can stain differently and the finish.
+We have to work fast because the stain absorb quickly into the wood.
+Pigmented stains like oil-based wiping stains are easy to apply, but deposit larger particles that can muddy the grain.

-- To test stains on existing work, such as an old table, apply the color first in an inconspicuous area, such as under the top.
+- We apply the color first in an inconspicuous area like under the top.